alexfernandez/alexfernandez.github.io/2016/stridercd.md

 ### Being Admin

-Of course you need to be an admin of the projects you want to deploy, because otherwise Strider cannot add webhooks to it.
+You need to be an admin of the projects you want to deploy, because otherwise Strider cannot add webhooks to it.
 But when you are not admin you were greeted by an odd message.